How to Run Selenium Headless in Python: Step-by-Step Guide

 browser.quit()

-“Options” creates an object to store our Chrome headless browser options.
-We’ll then use the “.add_argument” method to add a string that tells the browser to run in headless mode.
+“Options” creates an object to store our Chrome headless mode options.
+We'll then use the “.add_argument” method to add a string that tells the browser to run headless Chrome.

 Finally, we need to adjust the “browser” object to include our Chrome headless Selenium commands.